monicahcloud/monicahcloud.github.io/README.md

 PROFESSIONAL SUMMARY
-Highly qualified Data Analyst with a certificate from Georgia Tech’s Data Analytics and Visualization bootcamp and  a diverse professional and educational background in Education, Business Administration, Business Intelligence and Analytics.
-Experienced in Python, Excel, SQL, Tableau and R. Thrives in environments with increasing responsibility and track record of getting things done to drive results for any organization.
-Strong analytics, communication, executive presentation and project management skills.
-Assist businesses to structure and process qualitative and quantitative data and draw insightful conclusions from it.
-Enjoys designing and creating data models, developing databases and analyzing complex business scenarios.
+Data Driven professional with a background in data visualization and analytics.
+Customer centric Data Analyst with a passion for data.
+Curious, open-minded, and explorative individual with strong problem solving skills and attention to detail.
+Experienced in Python, Excel, SQL, Tableau and R. Excels at working individually or with team members to meet and exceed organizational goals.
+Resilient, resourceful, and operates well in an environment that’s ever changing.
+Quick learner and hard worker that actively seeks more knowledge, growth, and self-development.

 TECHNICAL SKILLS
 Tools: Excel, Databasing, Jupyter Notebook, API Interactions, Bootstrap, Dashboarding Data Manipulation and Visualization: Pandas, Matplotib, Numpy, Tableau